 Do your best to make eye contact.
-This can be difficult because technically this means looking toward the camera and only occasionally, glancing at the screen.
+This can be difficult because, technically, this means looking toward the camera and only occasionally glancing at the screen.
 Try not to watch yourself on the screen, except initially to ensure you are centered and set up properly.
-That is why practicing is a great idea to avoid unnecessary visual scanning or appearing unfocused.
+That is why practicing is a great idea to avoid unnecessary visual scanning or appearing to be unfocused.

 Tip #12: Practice makes perfect, take two

 Do a live test run, or two.
 Ask a friend or colleague to practice with you on the software to make sure everything runs smoothly with your account.
 This also allows you to test out your microphone and internet connection to work out any kinks.
 Make sure your voice is clear and audible or adjust volumes accordingly.

 Tip #13: Don't forget to smile!